aczietlow/hugo-blog/content/posts/2024/indieAuth.md

 ---
-title: "Put a Ring on It" # Title of the blog post.
+title: "IndieAuth" # Title of the blog post.
 date: 2024-04-27T14:25:39-04:00 # Date of post creation.
 description: "Allowing a site to be discoverable through a ring" # Description used for search engine.
 draft: true